securityscorecard/design-system/TESTING.md

 ## Betterer (long term goals)

-We are using project called [Betterer](https://phenomnomnominal.github.io/betterer/) for maintaining and continual improvement of code quality.
-This tool runs test to check out long term goals, like components deprecation, code migration, etc. We are running these checks in a pre-commit hook as well as in CI.
+We are utilizing a project called [Betterer](https://phenomnomnominal.github.io/betterer/) to maintain and continually improve our code quality.
+This tool performs tests to ensure that long-term goals, such as component deprecation and code migration, are met.
+We execute these checks in both pre-commit hooks and CI.

 ### Scripts

-`yarn betterer` - check codebase
+`yarn betterer` - check the codebase

 ## Typings

-Typings check is automatically runned in CI.
+The typing check is automatically run in CI.

 ### Scripts